Metastability in a continuous mean-field model at low temperature and strong interaction

-Using these notions, one can rewrite the average hitting time of $ B $ in the case that the initial condition is randomly chosen according to the last-exit distribution.
+Using the notions from Definition \ref{DefPotTheory} one can rewrite the average hitting time of $ B $ in the case that the initial condition is randomly chosen according to the last-exit distribution.
 This is the content of the following lemma. \begin{lemma} Consider the same setting as in Definition \ref{DefPotTheory}.
 Then,

-\end{lemma} \begin{proof} The proof can be found in \cite[7.30]{BdH15}.
+\end{lemma} \begin{proof} The proof can be found in \cite[Corollary 7.30]{BdH15}.
 See also \cite[(2.27)]{BEGK04}. \end{proof}

 As we already mentioned, the main advantage to use Lemma \ref{LemMeanTransition} is the availability of variational principles for the capacity.
 In this paper, we use the so-called \emph{Dirichlet principle}, which is stated in the following lemma. \begin{lemma}[Dirichlet principle] Consider the same setting as in Definition \ref{DefPotTheory}.
 Let